SavinaRoja/SavinaRoja.github.io/_posts/2016-01-22-haskell-revisits-the-central-dogma.md

 [["GGA","GGC","GGG","GGT"],["GCA","GCC","GCG","GCT"],["ACA","ACC","ACG","ACT"],["ACA","ACC","ACG","ACT"],["GCA","GCC","GCG","GCT"],["TGC","TGT"],["GCA","GCC","GCG","GCT"]]
 {% endhighlight %}

-Type synonyms help with the goal of enhancing code readability, which they do by essentially conveniently laying a comment on top of a type.
-However they are clearly limited in that the associations they convey are tenuous.
-While it sufficed for the previous post where I represented all sequences as strings, I'll explore how to enhance the clarity and rigor of the code in this post.
+The takeaway lesson here is that while using `type` to create synonyms can help with code readability where you'd like to tersely annotate something with a comment (it's like laying a comment on top of your type), they don't meaningfully change anything and there might be a better type model for your data.
+In this post I'll explore using some algebraic data types to represent our data which will simultaneously improve the performance, clarity, and rigor of the code.

 ## Using `data`

-So let's begin by introducing a new data type system using algebraic data types.
-In a departure from the format of the previous work, I'll not be making a type distinction between RNA and DNA in this post.
-This is to keep the complexity down and reduce the amount of code since interconversion is quite simple.
+So let's begin by intoducing some algebraic data types to represent nucleic acid sequences and protein sequences.
+I will not preserve the conceptual distinction between DNA and RNA at the type level as I did before; because they are directly correlated (to the extent that we are concerned here), it makes sense to think of DNA and RNA as simply *different representations of the same underlying nucleic acid sequence*.
+This is a common convention in bioinformatics, and it will help to keep reduce the amount and complexity of our code.
+I will not cover ambiguous nucleotide or amino acids here.

 {% highlight haskell %}
---Note that Thymine is Uracil in RNA context data Nucleotide = Adenine | Cytosine | Guanosine | Thymine deriving (Eq, Show)
+--A Nucleotide may be either Adenine, Cytosine, Guanosine, or Thymine/Uracil --Thymine is Uracil in RNA data Nucleotide = Adenine | Cytosine | Guanosine | Thymine deriving (Eq, Show)

---The 20 standard amino acids, plus Stop data AminoAcid = Alanine
+--An AminoAcid may be one of the 20 standard amino acids, or a Stop data AminoAcid = Alanine
                | Arginine
                | Asparagine